zopanix/docker_factorio_server/README.md

 ```
 Where [PATH] is the path to the folder with your mods.
 #### Allowing in-game commands
-I've always disabled in-game commands because I think it is like cheating, however, you can enable them by setting the the "FACTORIO_DISSALOW_COMMANDS" variable to "false".
+I've always disabled in-game commands because I think it is like cheating, however, you can enable them by setting the the "FACTORIO_ALLOW_COMMANDS" variable to "true".
 ```
 docker run -d \
-  --env FACTORIO_DISSALOW_COMMANDS=false \
+  --env FACTORIO_ALLOW_COMMANDS=true \
   -p [PORT]:34197/udp \
   zopanix/factorio
 ```